publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schP/ptIII/m__us_usc_t26_s1223.md

 ([Aug.
 16, 1954, ch.
 736][/us/act/1954-08-16/ch736], [68A Stat.
 323][/us/stat/68A/323]; [Pub.
 L. 87–834, § 14(b)(3)][/us/pl/87/834/s14/b/3], Oct.
 16, 1962, [76 Stat.
 1041][/us/stat/76/1041]; [Pub.
 L. 91–614, title I, § 101(g)][/us/pl/91/614/s101/g], Dec.
 31, 1970, [84 Stat.
 1838][/us/stat/84/1838]; [Pub.
 L. 94–455, title XIV, § 1402(b)(1)(Q)][/us/pl/94/455/s1402/b/1/Q], (2), title XIX, § 1906(b) (13)(A), Oct.
 4, 1976, [90 Stat.
 1732][/us/stat/90/1732], 1834; [Pub.
 L. 95–600, title VII, § 702(c)(5)][/us/pl/95/600/s702/c/5], Nov.
 6, 1978, [92 Stat.
 2927][/us/stat/92/2927]; [Pub.
 L. 96–223, title IV, § 401(a)][/us/pl/96/223/s401/a], Apr.
 2, 1980, [94 Stat.
 299][/us/stat/94/299]; [Pub.
 L. 97–448, title I][/us/pl/97/448], §§ 104(b)(3)(C), 105(c)(4), Jan.
 12, 1983, [96 Stat.
 2382][/us/stat/96/2382], 2385; [Pub.
 L. 98–369, div.
 A, title I, § 54(c)][/us/pl/98/369/s54/c], title V, § 541(b)(1), title X, § 1001(b)(14), (e), July 18, 1984, [98 Stat.
 569][/us/stat/98/569], 890, 1011, 1012; [Pub.
 L. 100–647, title I, § 1006(e)(17)][/us/pl/100/647/s1006/e/17], Nov.
 10, 1988, [102 Stat.
 3403][/us/stat/102/3403]; [Pub.
 L. 101–194, title V, § 502(b)(1)][/us/pl/101/194/s502/b/1], Nov.
 30, 1989, [103 Stat.
 1754][/us/stat/103/1754]; [Pub.
 L. 105–34, title III][/us/pl/105/34], §§ 312(d)(9), 313(b)(2), Aug.
 5, 1997, [111 Stat.
 840][/us/stat/111/840], 842; [Pub.
 L. 105–206, title V, § 5001(a)(5)][/us/pl/105/206/s5001/a/5], title VI, § 6005(d)(4), July 22, 1998, [112 Stat.
 788][/us/stat/112/788], 805; [Pub.
 L. 106–554, § 1(a)(7)][/us/pl/106/554/s1/a/7] \[title I, § 116(b)(2), title IV, § 401(h)(1)\], Dec.
 21, 2000, [114 Stat.
 2763][/us/stat/114/2763], 2763A–603, 2763A–650; [Pub.
 L. 108–357, title IV, § 413(c)(21)][/us/pl/108/357/s413/c/21], Oct.
 22, 2004, [118 Stat.
 1509][/us/stat/118/1509]; [Pub.
 L. 109–135, title IV, § 402(a)(2)][/us/pl/109/135/s402/a/2], Dec.
 21, 2005, [119 Stat.
 2610][/us/stat/119/2610]; [Pub.
 L. 113–295, div.
 A, title II, § 221(a)(80)][/us/pl/113/295/s221/a/80], Dec.
 19, 2014, [128 Stat.
 4049][/us/stat/128/4049].)

- __References in Text__

-    Section 113(a)(23) of the Internal Revenue Code of 1939, referred to in par.
-(4), was classified to section 113(a)(23) of former Title 26, Internal Revenue Code.
-Section 113 was repealed by [section 7851(a)(1) of this title][/us/usc/t26/s7851/a/1].
-For table of comparisons of the 1939 Code to the 1986 Code, see Table I preceding [section 1 of this title][/us/usc/t26/s1].
-See, also, [section 7851(e) of this title][/us/usc/t26/s7851/e] for provision that references in the 1986 Code to a provision of the 1939 Code, not then applicable, shall be deemed a reference to the corresponding provision of the 1986 Code, which is then applicable.

  __Amendments__

     2014—Par.
 (1).
 [Pub.
 L. 113–295, § 221(a)(80)(A)][/us/pl/113/295/s221/a/80/A], struck out “after March 1, 1954,” after “such exchanges” in introductory provisions.

     Par.
 (4).
 [Pub.
 L. 113–295, § 221(a)(80)(B)][/us/pl/113/295/s221/a/80/B], struck out “(or under so much of section 1052(c) as refers to section 113(a)(23) of the Internal Revenue Code of 1939)” after “section 307”.
+Amendment was executed to reflect the probable intent of Congress notwithstanding a second set of quotation marks around the text directed to be stricken.

     Par.
 (6).
 [Pub.
 L. 113–295, § 221(a)(80)(C)][/us/pl/113/295/s221/a/80/C], repealed par.
 (6) which read as follows: “In determining the period for which the taxpayer has held a residence, the acquisition of which resulted under section 1034 (as in effect on the day before the date of the enactment of the Taxpayer Relief Act of 1997) in the nonrecognition of any part of the gain realized on the sale or exchange of another residence, there shall be included the period for which such other residence had been held as of the date of such sale or exchange.
 For purposes of this paragraph, the term ‘sale or exchange’ includes an involuntary conversion occurring after December 31, 1950, and before January 1, 1954.”